diegozain/alles/projects/cloud/openmp/README.md

 ./a.out
 ```

-My old Mac doesn't have openMP enabled for *C*.
+My old Mac doesn't have openMP enabled for *C*, so the *C* implementation might not be complete.

 *Fortran* is doing ok though.